What is Food Safety?

 - Wash your hands with soap and warm water before handling food and after handling raw meat or poultry or their packaging.

-- Wash dishes, cutting boards and counters with hot soapy water and sanitize using a mild bleach solution (1 tsp bleach per 4 cups of water).
+- Wash dishes, cutting boards and counters with hot soapy water and sanitize using a mild bleach solution (1 teaspoon bleach per 4 cups of water).

 - If you have been vomiting or have diarrhea, do not handle food until at least 24 hours after symptoms have stopped.